 My favourite things to do in Kakadu National Park

 - Climb Ubirr Rock at sunset – any sunset will do!

 - Experience sunrise on a Yellow Waters Cruise

 - Explore Aboriginal rock art over 65,000 years old

 - Take a scenic flight to experience the massive landscape within Kakadu

 - Take the tour to Twin Falls and Jim Jim Falls

 How long to stay in Kakadu

-I recommend your visit to Kakadu to be at least 4 – 7 days, or longer if you want to get the most out of your adventure.
+Spend at least 4 – 7 days, or longer if you want to get the most out of your Kakadu adventure.
 There is really so much to see and do in this national park that it would be a shame to rush your experience.